Lungeing a Horse: How, When & Why

 Utopia, TX (Hill Country of San Antonio)

 Keith Hosman is based in San Antonio, TX and is available for clinics, lessons and training.
 He frequently travels to Los Angeles, CA and Kansas City, MO where he partners with fellow clinician Patrick Benson for clinics and demonstrations.
-You can find him on Google+.
+You can find him on Google+ and Reddit.

 To see articles and training products related to the article you just read, see the following topics:

 Tough Mouth - see also Give to Bit

 See over 300 equestrian-related training topics